2020 Nashville bombing: Bombing

 Responding to reports of shots being fired at around 5:30 am, two police officers arrived at the area.
-Though they did not hear any shots, they discovered the parked vehicle and heard the warning.
+They did not hear any shots, but they discovered the parked vehicle and heard the warning.
 They and three other responding officers subsequently evacuated homes in the area and called in reinforcements, including the hazardous devices unit (bomb squad), while a sixth officer stayed on the street to redirect pedestrians.
 Two of the officers investigated the RV at one point and observed a camera positioned above its rearview mirror.
 The vehicle exploded at 6:30 am, while the bomb squad was on its way to the area.

 Eight people were treated at hospitals for injuries and later discharged.
 Three of them sustained non-critical injuries, including two of the officers who had been evacuating residents.
-The bomber died at the scene, while no other fatalities were reported.
+The bomber died at the scene; no other fatalities were reported.

 Damage and service outages

 One video posted to social media appeared to show debris from the bombing landing on a building about two blocks away from the initial location.
-At least three vehicles burned after the bombing, at least 41 businesses were damaged, and one building located across the street, away from the site of the bombing, collapsed.
+At least three vehicles burned after the bombing, at least 41 businesses were damaged, and one building across the street from the site of the bombing collapsed.
 Structural engineers deemed some of the buildings in the area to be safe by December 29.